Eli Abaev: College

 Abaev began his college career playing for Eastern Florida State College for two years.
 In 2016–17 in his first season, as the Titans were national runners-up, as a freshman he shot 59.8% from the floor, and had 7.4 rebounds per game.
 He was named to the 2017 National Junior College Athletic Association Division I Championship All-Tournament team.

-In 2017–18 Abaev helped the Titans finish third in the NJCAA National Championship Tournament.
+In 2017–18, Abaev helped the Titans finish third in the NJCAA National Championship Tournament.
 He averaged 9.1 points and 9.8 rebounds (2nd in NJCAA Region 8) per game, shot 52.9% from the floor, and received First Team All-Mid-Florida Conference honors.

-He transferred to Austin Peay State University, and in 2018–19 due to a lower-body injury he redshirted.
+He transferred to Austin Peay State University, and in 2018–19, due to a lower-body injury, he redshirted.

 As a redshirt junior in 2019–20 he played for Austin Peay.
 In 2019–20 Abaev averaged 7.9 points and 7.7 rebounds (4th in the Ohio Valley Conference) per game for the Austin Peay Governors, shooting 50.6% from the field.

 Abaev then transferred and attended Florida Gulf Coast University, graduating in 2021.
 In 2020–21 he played for the Florida Gulf Coast Eagles.
 He averaged 7.1 points, 7.4 rebounds (3rd in the Atlantic Sun Conference), and 0.7 blocks (4th) per game.

 Professional career

+Hapoel Altshuler Shaham Beer Sheva (2021-2022)

 Abaev started his professional career playing for Hapoel Be'er Sheva in the Israeli Basketball Premier League, with whom he signed on June 21, 2021.

+Ironi Nahariya (2023-2024)

+On December 5, 2023, Abaev received a Hoops Agents National League Player of the Week award for Round 1.
+He had 26 points and 19 rebounds for his team to win.

+Elitzur Yavne (2024-2025)

+On November 30, 2024, he received a Hoops Agents National League Player of the Week award for Round 7.
+He had a double-double of 29 points and 15 rebounds.
+On December 16, 2024, he received another Hoops Agents National League Player of the Week award for Round 10.
+He had a double-double of 31 points and 13 rebounds.
+On February 13, 2025, he received a Hoops Agents National League Player of the Week award for Round 22.
+He had a triple-double of 36 points, 11 rebounds, and 10 assists.
+At the conclusion of the season, he was named Player of the Year, Domestic Player of the Year and First Team.